GuoJiechang/GuoJiechang.github.io/_posts/2022-06-24-leetcode-0004-median-of-two-sorted-arrays.md

 ![Result](/assets/images/median_of_two_sorted_array.png)

 # First Blood
-My first solution is so brute force and the run time complexity is not O(log(m+n))。But I think this solution is more straightforward to come up with.
+My first solution is so brute force and the run time complexity is not O(log(m+n)).
+But I think this solution is more straightforward to come up with.
 It could be better because there's no need to sort the whole array, it can be stopped when half of the elements are sorted.
 In other words, stop looping when the median is found.

 ```